 A Safe Return To Judo

-British Judo are pleased to bring you our finalised Phase 1 “Safe Return To Judo” paperwork which will allow clubs to re-open from 25th July – providing they follow our advice and guidelines.
+British Judo are pleased to bring you our finalised Phase 1 “Safe Return To Judo” paperwork which will allow clubs to re-open – providing they follow our advice and guidelines.

 This advice is subject to change dependent on ongoing Government Advice.